Browse I Ching Hexagrams

 Exposure to danger brings good fortune to those who move beyond it.
 Like boaters staying afloat through white-water rapids, those faced with serious challenges need to remain alert.
-They must take all available precautions and, above all, keep going forward so as to remove themselves from harm’s way.
-Once the danger has passed, everything is good.
+They must take all available precautions and, above all, keep going forward, so as to remove themselves from harm’s way.
+Once the danger has passed, everything flows smoothly downstream.

 The positive side of danger is that it offers an excellent chance to cleanse the senses and strengthen the spirit.
 Surviving a crisis can be tremendously reinvigorating, sharpening the eye and the mind for future challenges.

-It is reckless to court danger, but critical for inner development not to shrink from it either.
+It is reckless to court danger but critical for inner development to not shrink from it either.
 Those who respond to dangerous conditions most effectively are those who can establish an inner bubble of calm in the midst of chaos.
 An emotionally stable center keeps one rooted in the moment, alert and focused.
-Courage at times like this springs from focused attention and a brave willingness to penetrate the moment of peril to its very core, so as to reshape it and transform it.
+Courage at times like these springs from focused attention and a brave willingness to penetrate the moment of peril to its very core, to reshape and transform it.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!